edchelstephens/docker-for-web-developers/NOTES.md

 3. Tear Down Services

 - once we're done, we can tear down those services, stop the containers and even remove them

+# The Role of the Docker Compose File

+## docker-compose.yml

+- a service configuration file, just a yml file with configuration for docker, just a normal text file with instructions that we can run thru the docker build process